Peru flag

-The postal code for Ticapampa is 02407 in Ancash, Recuay, Peru.
-The table below lists ZIP codes and postcodes for places within Ticapampa.
+The Postal Codes (Códigos postales) for Ticapampa is 02407 in Recuay, Ancash, Recuay, Peru.
+The table below lists Postal Codes and postcodes for places within Ticapampa.

 Postal Codes for Places in Ticapampa